Bethany: Ottoman era

 In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared as Ayzariyya, located in the Nahiya of Jabal Quds of the Liwa of Al-Quds.
 The population was 67 households, all Muslim.
 They paid taxes on wheat, barley, vineyards and fruit trees, occasional revenues, goats and beehives; a total of 14,000 Akçe.

 The Ottomans built the al-Uzair Mosque and named it in honor of Lazarus, who is revered by both Christians and Muslims.
 For 100 years after it was constructed, Christians were invited to worship in it, but the practice was frowned upon by European church authorities who preferred that adherents of both faiths remain separate.

 In 1838, Edward Robinson visited, and described it as a poor village of some 20 families.
 It was also noted as a Muslim village, located in the el-Wadiyeh region, east of Jerusalem.

 In 1870, the French explorer Victor Guérin visited the village.
 Socin found that al-Eizariya had a population of 113, with a total of 36 houses, from an official Ottoman village list from about the same year.
 The population count included men only.
 Hartmann found that the village had 35 houses.

 In 1883, the PEF's Survey of Western Palestine described the village (named El Aziriyeh), as being on the side of a hill, with a ravine running down on the east side of it.
 The houses were built of stone.
 The village was dominated by the remains of a Crusader building.
-A mosque with a white dome was built over what was traditionally the tomb of Lazaruz.
+A mosque with a white dome was built over what was traditionally the tomb of Lazarus.
 A second small mosque, dedicated to a Sheik Ahmed, was located to the south of the village.

 Around 1890, Khalil Aburish, whose ancestors had officially been designated "guardians of the holy resting place of Lazarus", began promoting al-Eizariya as a tourist or pilgrimage destination.